royalcapitalhldDAO/README/ARCHITECTURE_OVERVIEW.md

 - the XRPL issuer configuration

-This file is a quiet structural map — not promotional, not interpretive, simply factual.
+This file is a quiet structural map — not promotional, not interpretive, simply factual. hese three files form the public structural map of Royal Capital Holdings DAO LLC.
+They are not promotional.
+They are not interpretive.
+They are not narrative.
+They are factual, architectural, and protective.

 ---